Text ads in Smart campaigns include:

 How do text ads work on mobile devices?

 What are the character limits for text ad fields?

 Why does my text ad sometimes look different when it shows up on Google?

-To help your ad attract more customers and receive more clicks, the info you've provided about your business and your website’s content will be used to create and test alternate ads.
-In some cases, this info may be used to test different headlines and/or landing pages, add sitelinks, or replace your headlines with only your business name, phone number, or address.
+To help your ad attract more customers and receive more clicks, the information you've provided about your business and your website’s content will be used to create and test alternate ads.
+In some cases, this information may be used to test different headlines, descriptions, or landing pages, add sitelinks, or replace your headlines with only your business name, phone number, or address.